thinkle12/pyproteininference/docs/advanced.md

   -r FILE, --pdf_filename FILE
                         PDF Filepath to write the Heuristic plot to after Heuristic Scoring.
-If not set, writes the file with filename roc_plot.pdf to directory set in -o.
+If not set, writes the file with filename heuristic_plot.pdf to directory set in -o.
 If -o is not set, will write the file to current working directory.
   -m FLOAT, --fdr_threshold FLOAT